DDULDDUCK/every-pdf/README.md

 - Mac : dmg
 - https://github.com/DDULDDUCK/pdf-studio/releases
 ***
-# 🎉 Announcing PDF Studio v1.1.0!
+# 🎉 Announcing PDF Studio!

 Hello everyone!
 We are thrilled to unveil the first official version of **PDF Studio**, your new solution for working with PDF documents.
 Complex and tedious PDF editing is now a thing of the past—with PDF Studio, it's simple and efficient.